 Naturally, international trade is growing; and the average growth is higher than economic growth, especially in developing countries.
 Therefore, the need for foreign exchange reserves is always rising.
 Since the organic source of foreign exchange reserves is a trade surplus, all countries pursue surpluses and avoid deficits.
 However, as mentioned above, it is not possible for all countries to be surplus.
 Because for every surplus country there is always another country with a deficit.
 And in fact, not all countries are lucky being a surplus; even most of them are deficit; 2/3 countries in the world deficit; only 1/3 surplus.

 The deficit countries then seek foreign debt to the surplus ones or to countries that have international currencies.
 Debt has interest costs that must be paid in the future.
 Interest costs will reduce future foreign exchange reserves; thus forces them look for another debt in the future.
-In this way, these countries are finally trapped in a vortex of foreign debt trap (FDT) that never be paid” and is “not planned to be paid”.
+This way, these countries end up stuck with foreign debt that “actually can never be paid” and is “not planned to be paid”.

 7. The middle income trap

 The middle income trap (MIT) is a condition in which a middle income country is difficult to move up to a high income country (rich country) level.
 According to experts, the main cause of MIT is the slow of transforming technology, upgrading human resources, and transforming economic structure.
 All of these factors are internal.
-Apart from internal factors, there are other factors whose influence is quite dominant, namely external factors; in the form of “mass trade wars”, “unfair competition”, and “race to the bottom” or “trapped in the bottom” as mentioned above.
+Apart from internal factors, there are other factors that significantly influence, namely external factors; in the form of “mass trade wars”, “unfair competition”, and “race to the bottom” or “trapped in the bottom” as mentioned above.